SalesforceCommerceCloud/b2c-crm-sync/README.md

    3. Token Endpoint Auth Method: `client_secret_post`
    4. Access Token Format: `UUID`
 6. Click the `Save` button

-7. Now that the client ID is created, and your are seeing the list of client IDs for your organization, open the client ID's page and keep it open until the last section of the setup, as you'll have to add the callback URL of the Salesforce Core Auth Provider to the Redirect URIs field of your newly created client ID.
+Now that the client ID is created, and you are seeing the list of client IDs for your organization, open the client ID's page and keep it open until the last section of the setup.

+> You'll have to add the callback URL of the Salesforce Core Auth Provider to the Redirect URIs field of your newly created client ID.

 ##### Setup a .env file
 To begin, we use the [dotenv](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f) node.js library to store environment-specific configuration settings used to authenticate against a given B2C Commerce environment.
 Before installing any of the project package dependencies, please follow these instructions to build-out a .env file that contains your environment's configuration settings.